 Portage is an internationally recognised home teaching programme which offers support, help and advice to families in identifying learning strategies for their child with special needs.

-Portage Support – After an initial home visit the family are contacted by a Portage link advisor who will offer a home visit or chat on the phone on a monthly basis.
+Portage Support – After an initial home visit the family are contacted by a Portage Teacher who will offer a monthly contact either in the home or via a telephone call.

-The link advisor acts as an advocate for the family, provides advice on teaching strategies, benefits and grants and links families to other services and prepares families for Portage Teaching.
-Portage Support continues until the start of Portage Teaching.
+The Portage Teacher provides advice on teaching strategies, benefits and grants and links families to other services.

-Portage Teaching - Families receive a weekly home teaching session from their Portage teacher.
+Portage Teaching - Families receive a weekly home teaching session from their Portage teacher, usually 6-8 visits.

 - assessment of the child’s strengths and the areas that they find difficult

-- a learning through play session in partnership with a parent/carer
+- learning through play in partnership with a parent/carer

 - advice on pre-schools/early years settings and on the support that the child may need when they start at a setting